-Course Subject Intake Minimum Qualifications for admission Date and time of written test Date and time of Interview I.M.Sc.
-(5-Year Integrated) in Sciences Mathematical Sciences Physics/ Chemical Sciences Systems Biology 16 16 16 16 With a minimum of 60% marks at +2 level of education (Intermediate/CBSE/ICSE/HSC or equivalent) with Science subjects Note : The candidates who hold KVPY fellowship, Science Olympiad (those who have at least attended the training programs conducted by the Homi Bhaba Centre, Mumbai), IIT - JEE 2015 main list qualified candidates and first rank holders of different State/Central Boards at +2 level may seek exemption from the written test.
-In such cases, they would be awarded the equivalent of the average of the first 64 students from the University written test.
+Course Subject Intake Minimum Qualifications for admission Date and time of Date and time of TATO 3./T /1 / 1 W/d : C (00/ 1 + 2 1 1 C written test Interview I.M.Sc.
+Mathematical 1.6 With a minimum of 60% marks at +2 level of (5-Year Sciences 16 10.00 a.m.
+Integrated) in Physics 16 equivalent) with Science subjects Sciences Chemical 16 Note : The candidates who hold KVPY fellowship, Sciences Science Olympiad (those who have at least attended Systems Biology 16 the training programs conducted by the Homi Bhaba Earth Sciences 10 Centre, Mumbai), IIT - JEE 2016 (Advanced list) qualified candidates and first rank holders of different State/Central Boards at +2 level may seek exemption from the written test.
+In such cases, they would be awarded the equivalent of the average of the first 74 students from the university written test by the number of students to be admitted (as per approved intake).
 They have the option of writing the exam to improve their position.
-8.2.2015 10.00 a.m.
 I.M.Sc.
-(5-Year Integrated) Earth Sciences 08 With a minimum of 60% marks at +2 level of education (Intermediate/CBSE/ICSE/HSC or equivalent) with Science subjects 8.2.2015 10.00 a.m.
+Health 16 With a minimum of 60% marks at +2 level of 3 6 2016 (5-Year Psychology 10 education or equivalent (Intermediate/ CBSE/ ICSE/ Integrated) 1 sychology HSC or equivalent) in Arts and Sciences 2.00 p.m.
 I.M.A.
-(5-Year Integrated) in Humanities Telugu Hindi Language Science 15 08 15 With a minimum of 60% marks at +2 level of education (Intermediate/CBSE/ICSE/HSC or equivalent) 14.2.2015 2.00 p.m.
+Telugu 15 With a minimum of 60% marks at +2 level of 4 6 2016 (5-Year Hindi 08 education (Intermediate/CBSE/ ICSE/HSC or (5-Year Integrated) 15 equivalent) with Hindi /Telugu / Urdu as one of the 2.00 p.m. in Humanities Language Science 13 subjects. in Humanities Urdu 07 (Note: The students who are applying for Hindi, Telugu, Urdu should have studied respective subjects at +2 level) In case a student does not have studied Hindi/ Telugu / Urdu as one of the subjects he/she should have passed a oriental title examinations equivalent to Intermediate (i.e. + 2 level) in Hindi / Telugu / Urdu by Government of India or any state government thereof along with + 2 level.
 I. M.A.
-(5-Year Integrated) in Social Sciences Economics History Political Science Sociology Anthropology 11 10 10 11 10 With a minimum of 60% marks at +2 level of education (Intermediate/CBSE/ICSE/HSC or equivalent) 8.2.2015 2.00 p.m.
-I.M.Sc.
-(5-Year Integrated) Health Psychology 16 With a minimum of 60% marks at +2 level of education or equivalent (Intermediate/ CBSE/ ICSE/ HSC or equivalent) in Arts and Sciences 13.2.2015 2.00 p.m.
-I.M.Sc.
-(5-Year Integrated) Optometry and Vision Sciences 20 With a minimum of 60% aggregate marks in Intermediate/CBSE/ICSE/HSC or equivalent Board Examination with Science subjects 14.2.2015 10.00 a.m.
+Economics 11 With a minimum of 60% marks at +2 level of (5-Year History 10 2.00 p.m.
+Integrated) Political Science 10 equivalent) in Social Sociology 11 Sciences Anthropology 10 I.M.Sc.
+Optometry and 20 With a minimum of 60% aggregate marks in 4.6.2016 (5-Year Integrated) Vision Sciences Intermediate/CBSE/ICSE/HSC or equivalent Board Examination with Science subjects